 Visiting the Dean Forest Railway was somewhere I had wanted to visit for a while.
-On my latest Forest of Dean Camping Holiday I took the plunge and scheduled a day out riding on the trains.
+On my latest Forest of Dean Camping Holiday, I took the plunge and scheduled a day out riding on the trains.

 Dean Forest Railway

-The Dean Forest Railway is a 4.5 mile long heritage railway line that runs between Lydney and Parkend in the Forest of Dean.
+The Dean Forest Railway is a 4.5-mile long heritage railway line that runs between Lydney and Parkend in the Forest of Dean.
 The route was part of the former Severn and Wye Railway which ran from Lydney to Cinderford.

-After getting a bus to Lydney with dog in tow, we alighted the first train from Lydney Town train station.
+After getting a bus to Lydney with a dog in tow, we alighted the first train from Lydney Town train station.
 The first train was a heritage diesel engine, this had a comfy carriage with noticeable comfier seats than modern trains.
-First stop was Norchard, a station with 2 platforms, a cafe, a book shop and museum.
+First stop was Norchard, a station with 2 platforms, a cafe, a book shop and a museum.
 We then visited every station on the line including;

 Alighting Whitecroft station we visited The Miners Arms a local pub that serves good food.
 The pub served us a delicious meal of burger and chips, washed down with the first cider of the day.
-The Miners arms had a bar area, outside seating to the front and rear and also a dining room.
+The Miner’s arms had a bar area, outside seating to the front and rear and also a dining room.

-The final stop in our journey, a nice train station the a bridge above the train line to fully appreciate the trains from above.
+The final stop in our journey, a nice train station there is a bridge above the train line to fully appreciate the trains from above.
 Parkend has 2 pubs but opted to visit The Woodman, this was a very nice place with a great outside seating area.
-Cider was also drink of choice here too accompanied by a bowl of chips.
+Cider was also my drink of choice here too accompanied by a bowl of chips.
 The Woodman is a nicely decorated pub with a very swish dining area, somewhere I would love to eat out, maybe on my next forest of dean visit.

 Walk To Cannop Ponds From The Woodman